willermo/markdown-for-llms/README.md

 - **HTML** (.html, .htm) - Web pages
 - **DOCX** (.docx) - Word documents
 - **RTF** (.rtf) - Rich text format

+Tip: If an extension is listed in `MARKER_DOCUMENT_FORMATS` (e.g., `epub,docx,html,pptx,xlsx,jpg,png`), it will be routed to the Marker API instead of Pandoc.

 **Conversion Features:**